JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Prerequisites

-You will need a computer or virtual machine with Ubuntu 22.04.4 LTS installed, admin access to the machine, and an internet connection.
-You can download this operating system via the [Ubuntu 22.04.4 LTS release page](http://releases.ubuntu.com/jammy).
-Additionally, this tutorial assumes you are comfortable using Ubuntu at the command line.
+For this tutorial, you need a computer running Ubuntu 22.04.4 LTS and admin access, an internet connection, and a good grasp of Linux command line syntax.
+Download Ubuntu via the [Ubuntu 22.04.4 LTS release page](http://releases.ubuntu.com/jammy).
 For more information about the Linux command line, see the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

 ## Download and Verify the Installation File